zce/zce-cli/doc/create-template.md

-# How to create template
+# How to create a new template

 In reading this section, you'll learn how to create and distribute your own template.